kimkim789/data-analytics-portfolio/README.md

 # Data Analytics Portfolio

-Hi, I'm **Yen Nhi Chau**, a marketing professional developing deeper expertise in data analytics and data-informed growth.
+Hi, I'm **Nhi Chau**, a marketing professional developing deeper expertise in data analytics and data-informed growth.

 This portfolio demonstrates how I use **Python, SQL, Tableau, and Google BigQuery ML** to turn business questions into structured analyses, actionable insights, and clear recommendations.
 The projects cover customer retention, classification, regression, time-series forecasting, and product segmentation.